Ballyferriter

-Baile an Fheirtéaraigh (Irish, meaning 'Ferriter's Townland' /ga/) unofficially anglicised as Ballyferriter, or also known as An Buailtín, is a Gaeltacht village in County Kerry, Ireland.
+Baile an Fheirtéaraigh (Irish, meaning 'Ferriter's Townland' /ga/) or Ballyferriter, or also known as An Buailtín, is a Gaeltacht village in County Kerry, Ireland.
 It is in the west of the Corca Dhuibhne (Dingle) peninsula and according to the 2002 census, about 75% of the town's population speak the Irish language on a daily basis.
 The village is named after the Norman-Irish Feiritéar family who settled in Ard na Caithne in the late medieval period.
 The last Chief of the Name was the seventeenth-century Bard and leader Piaras Feiritéar who was executed.
 The older Irish name for the village An B[h]uailtín ('the little dairy place') is still used locally.